CanadianBeaver/AwesomeGuns/README.md

 - Realistic balance for crafts, shooting, alien's protection.
 - Some changes just for fun...

+###Contacts

+I would appreciate hearing your opinion on this.
+Please feel free to contact me by email: [ontariobeaver@gmail.com](mailto://ontariobeaver@gmail.com)

 ##How to install it?

 * Copy the *Ruleset/AwesomeGuns.rul* file into your *openxcom/data/Ruleset* folder.